 Section titled “Features”- Define declarative, isolated, and per-environment configuration files (

-, or other file extensions via parsers). - Validate your configuration with zod, or bring your preferred schema validation library.
+.json, or other file extensions via parsers). - Validate your configuration with zod, or bring your preferred schema validation library.

 - Use a type-safe and runtime-checked configuration object across your app.